karishev/introtoim/June1/README.md

 <img src= "https://user-images.githubusercontent.com/71120362/120248611-bb1da880-c299-11eb-98d0-448fe8fcd76c.jpg" style = "display: inline-block;" width="100" height="200">

 However, my first plan didn't work.
-As it could be seen in the changedirection function, there are some codeblocks that I have '//'-ed, but they represent my tears and time spent on nothing
+As it could be seen in the changedirection function, there are some codeblocks that I have '//'-ed, but they represent my tears and time spent on nothing.
-I really want to understand why some things didn't work, because I have treid the same changedirection function without the block class and it didn't work.
+I really want to understand why some things didn't work, because I have tried the same changedirection function without the block class and it didn't work.
 But after I have made a new blovk class, suddenly it worked.
 I was really suprised with that result.
 I think it was my stubborness that wanted to make the snake, even though it is an easy game to implement and I have wasted 5 hours on this.
 But I think it is alright, hope you will try it.